skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/object_programming/classes_and_members.md

 ```

 Classes can also encapsulate behavior (functions!).
-These are a bit different then let bindings, as they usually are uncurried and exist on instances of a class.
+These are a bit different than let bindings, as they usually are uncurried and exist on instances of a class.

 ```fsharp
 type Person(firstName: string, lastName: string) =